n4smh/Nventure/README.md

 Developed using HTML-5, Bootstrap, CSS, JavaScript and JQuery.

-This page is developed for learing web designing, its complet non-commercial.
+This page is developed for learing web designing, it's not used for any commercial purpose.
 Data content and images are populated by refering to http://pitch-tents.co.uk/